imdevan/VSTs/README.md

 # VSTs
-Collection of VSTs that I use
+Collection of VST's and plugins that I use